Potassium is an element

 potassium can occur from the use of certain medicines.
 A potassium deficiency

-can also occur in those who adhere to a low potassium diet
+can also occur in those who adhere to a low potassium diet.

 Symptom of Low Potassium

-A deficiency of potassium causes weakness, fatigue, heart rhythm
+A deficiency causes weakness, fatigue, heart rhythm

 problems, paralysis, and kidney dysfunction.